glitch64/python-projects/HCM2/README.md

-# HCM2 - used by internal web application that takes an uploaded excel file and loads it's data into a staging database table.
+# HCM2 - takes from an uploaded excel workbook and loads data into a staging database table.

 ## Description
 `hcm2.py` is a Python script designed to load data from Excel files into a staging database.